f5devcentral/adc-telemetry-based-autoscaling/README.md

 - law_id          = Optional - Azure log analytics workspace ID
 - law_primarykey  = Optional - Azure log analytics workspace primary key

+In addition to the above variables, the solution derives and sets two key local values, (hostname & app_id).
+The app_id is randomly generated and unique to the deployment.
+The hostname is assigned to all BIG-IP instances in the cluster with a format of - "*bigip.<cloud>.<app_id>.com*"  - example: *bigip.azure.cd5e.com*

 ### Deploying the Solution
 1. Duplicate the repo - Since the solution relies on Github Actions for orchestration it will be necessary to first [duplcate the repo](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/duplicating-a-repository) into a Github account under your control.
 Clone the newly created repo locally to perform the initial app infrastructure deployment.